luispagliaro/sheldon_comics_collection/README.md

 - Responsive design.
 For break points smaller than 768px wide the menu will change.
 A hamburguer icon will be displayed containing all the options of the navigation menu.

-- The images are stores as DataURL.
+- The images are stored as DataURL.

 ### Techonologies and libraries used